 - Customization: You can customize the app any way you like

-Reading often will make you more creative, from a writer’s perspective.
-You’ll learn the techniques of presenting thoughts and putting complex situations in an easy to understand manner.
+Reading often will make you more creative from a writer’s perspective.
+You’ll learn the techniques of presenting thoughts and putting complex situations in an easy-to-understand manner.
 Your vocabulary will become better each day, helping you think broader and bigger.

 A perfect state of mind for any writer.

 Try reading more books from your industry than fiction novels.
-Fictions are ok but can hook you for hours wasting your time and you won’t even realize it until you finish.
+Fictions are ok but can hook you for hours, wasting your time, and you won’t even realize it until you finish.

 Reading Kindle books isn’t bad too.
 You can download PDF books but avoid audible audiobooks.
 Instead of listening to audible, listen to podcasts.

-Now, this strategy is highly effective in helping you regain your focus and accomplish your daily writing goals.
+Now, this strategy is effective in helping you regain your focus and accomplish your daily writing goals.

 Push Your Imagination

-A lot of times you’ll write about blunt stuff that doesn’t leave any room for imagining a scenario or such.
+Often, you’ll write about blunt stuff that doesn’t leave any room for imagining a scenario or such.
 That’s when you may feel off and not wanting to continue to write.

 I believe the best way to keep writing even when the topic doesn’t connect with you is to use the power of imagination.
 Try to imagine things your way.
-Imagine the outcomes, reaction of the reader and their intention, their need, the topic’s relevance to the reader and how you would like to read the article you’re writing.
+Imagine the outcomes, reaction of the reader and their intention, their need, the topic’s relevance to the reader, and how you would like to read the article you’re writing.

 It makes it so much easier when you try to build a context in your mind when you look at it from a reader’s perspective.

 Take more time to do research rather than procrastinating.
-Don’t rush with insufficient knowledge as you won’t have much to craft if you lack information.
+Don’t rush with insufficient knowledge, as you won’t have much to craft if you lack information.

-Doing so will give you immense confidence and you’ll back it up with your intelligence.
+Doing so will give you immense confidence, and you’ll back it up with your intelligence.

-Don’t Overburden Yourself
+Don’t Overburden Yourself.

 Not having enough sleep will never help you.
-Your body and brain won’t adapt to it and you’ll feel fatigued for the rest of the day.
-The moment you wake up without enough sleep you’ll notice extreme stress and laziness which kills the productivity inside you.
+Your body and brain won’t adapt to it, and you’ll feel fatigued for the rest of the day.
+The moment you wake up without enough sleep, you’ll notice extreme stress and laziness, which kills the productivity inside you.

-It can lead to severe stress, anxiety, laziness, eye-strain and other kinds of problems you don’t want to have.
+It can lead to severe stress, anxiety, laziness, eye-strain, and other kinds of problems you don’t want to have.

 Start by taking power naps after your blogging sessions.
-Power naps have a solid effect on your mind and help you become more active and reduces anxiety.
+Power naps have a solid effect on your mind and help you become more active, and reduces anxiety.
 It eliminates fatigue and makes you feel less relentless.

-Start your day by checking out your priorities, finish them first and take a break.
+Start your day by checking out your priorities, finish them first, and take a break.
 A short 30-minute break will do the work.